Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 My Panasonic Lumix ZS60 review shows a camera with a host of high end features, while remaining easy to use.
 This model features a 30X optical zoom range, a touch screen LCD, an electronic viewfinder, and the ability to shoot 4K resolution video.
 Is it the best travel camera out there?
 Read on.
+And when you’re done with this review, check out this best digital camera list for more recommendations.

 Having advanced features paired with a model that’s easy to use isn’t a common combination in the digital camera market, so it’s understandable why the Lumix ZS60 ranks as a best compact digital camera.
 (Before continuing, it’s worth mentioning that the ZS60 is called the TZ80 in some parts of the world, so this also serves as a Panasonic Lumix TZ80 review.)